 Reducing wastewater from beverage manufacturing industry.

-Water is the basic raw material to produce beverages, that’s why Salher analyzes the most convenient treatment according to the production volume, manufacturing methods and the required parameters.
+Water is the basic raw material to produce beverages, thus Salher analyzes the most convenient treatment according to the production volume, manufacturing methods and the outlet parameters required.

-These analysis tasks are performed for the production process water and the discharge wastewater.
+These analysis tasks are performed both for the manufacturing process water and for the discharge wastewater.

 Wineries water treatment.